 - 2 cloves garlic (grated or finely crushed.
 I like garlic, but you can cut this down to one clove because it can be a strong flavor as we are using raw garlic)

-- 1 tbsp oregano (finely chopped.
-Or use 1 tsp dry)
+- 1 tablespoon oregano (finely chopped.
+Or use 1 teaspoon dry)

 - 1 cup pasta cooking water

 - ¼ cup vegan parmesan cheese (for serving)